Sir William Jackson, 1st Baronet: Later life

 Jackson remained a good friend of Joseph Paxton and eventually became the sole proprietor of the Clay Cross Company, a company held by his family until 1966.
 He was once described as the ' richest commoner of England' although he only left £700,000 in his will as he had divested himself of many of his assets beforehand, settling estates and giving large sums to his large family.
 He also left £50 to his great friend John Bright to drink to his health!

 Jackson had ships sailing on almost every sea, and held commercial relations with nearly every country on the globe.
 He was in partnership with Thomas Brassey in building the Grand Trunk Railway of Canada in 1852 and was a Fellow of the Royal Geographical Society.

 Jackson died aged 70 and was succeeded in the baronetcy by his son Henry Mather Jackson.
 He was buried at Flaybrick Hill Cemetery in Birkenhead.

-Personal life
+Personal life and descendants

 Jackson married Elizabeth Hughes, daughter of Thomas Hughes, on 30 October 1829.
 Their third son, Thomas Hughes Jackson, also continued in enterprise.